A Lotte Data – Minecraft Data Pack

 • Endermites eaten by frogs while in the Deep Dark drop an echo shard.
 Otherwise, they may drop an Ender pearl.

 • Evokers can rarely drop an enchanted book (level 30; treasure enchantments possible) if killed by a player.
 If killed in the Deep Dark, the book may also be enchanted with Swift Sneak.
+If killed by a breeze using a wind charge, they drop a book enchanted with Wind Burst.

 • Foxes can drop sweet berries.